 Contraception — Women with POI should be informed that estradiol/progestin replacement therapy does not provide effective contraception.
 Since spontaneous ovarian activity may resume, some form of contraception may be required.
 There are anecdotal reports of women who have conceived while using oral contraceptives, perhaps due to the high follicle-stimulating hormone (FSH) levels characteristic in this condition .

 The lead author of this topic review advises women to use a barrier method of contraception rather than an oral contraceptive .
-However, other clinicians suggest that oral contraceptives are a reasonable option in women who are concerned about the possibility of spontaneous ovulation and pregnancy [35,51].
+However, other clinicians suggest that oral contraceptives are a reasonable option in women who are concerned about the possibility of spontaneous ovulation and pregnancy [36,51].
 Although there is no direct evidence for contraceptive efficacy in women with POI, there is indirect evidence of efficacy in perimenopausal women, another population with high serum gonadotropins and low fecundity .
+In addition, the American College of Obstetricians and Gynecologists (ACOG) suggests combined estrogen-progestin contraceptives for women with POI for whom pregnancy prevention is a priority .
+Another option for them would be lower noncontraceptive doses of estrogen combined with a levonorgestrel intrauterine contraceptive device.

 Other contraceptive options are reviewed separately.
 (See "Contraceptive counseling and selection".)